bilalkhan30/bilalkhan30/README.md

 ### 🚀 What I'm Currently Up To
 - 🎓 **Studying:** Completing my final year at MSIT with a current CGPA of 8.87[cite: 1].
-- 💻 **Building:** Architecting a full-stack **Shipment Tracking Web Interface** using Node.js, Express, and PostgreSQL, featuring Role-Based Access Control and stateless JWT authentication[cite: 1].
-- 🤖 **Competing:** Representing the e-Yantra Society as a Core Member in the **IIT Bombay eYRC 2025-2026** competition, developing autonomous robotics capabilities using ROS2, Python, and OpenCV[cite: 1].
-- 🔬 **Mentoring:** Serving as a Research Coordinator at Spark Society, guiding members on methodologies and tracking project development[cite: 1].
 - 🎯 **Seeking:** Actively looking for entry-level Software Development (SDE) and Full-Stack Engineering roles[cite: 1].

+---

+### 🏆 Featured Projects & Experience
+- 💻 **Shipment Tracking Platform:** Engineered a full-stack logistics management interface using Node.js, Express, and PostgreSQL, featuring Role-Based Access Control and stateless JWT authentication[cite: 1].
+- 🤖 **Autonomous Robotics:** Competed in the IIT Bombay eYRC 2025-2026 as a Core Member of the e-Yantra Society, developing simulation capabilities using ROS2, Python, and OpenCV[cite: 1].
+- 🔬 **Research Leadership:** Previously served as a Research Coordinator at Spark Society, where I mentored members on research methodologies and tracked paper development[cite: 1].

 ---